OHDSI/CommonDataModel/README.md

 Release Notes
 =============
-This version is bases on this CDM working group  [proposal](http://www.ohdsi.org/web/wiki/doku.php?id=documentation:next_cdm:time).
-The proposed and accepted changes include adding a datetime field to every table that had a date column.
+This version is bases on this CDM working group proposal [#60](https://github.com/OHDSI/CommonDataModel/issues/60) and [#59](https://github.com/OHDSI/CommonDataModel/issues/59).
+The proposed and accepted changes include adding a datetime field to every table that had a date column and adding field DENOMINATOR_VALUE to the DRUG_STRENGTH table.
 These were the new columns added:

 **PERSON**
 * birth_datetime, not required